MewesK/TwigExcelBundle/README.md

         ...
     {% endxlsheader %}

- * Cannot contain 'xlsdocument', 'xlssheet', 'xlsrow', 'xlsheader', 'xlsfooter', 'xlscell' or 'xlsdrawing' tags
+ * Cannot contain 'xlsdocument', 'xlssheet', 'xlsrow', 'xlsheader', 'xlsfooter' or 'xlscell' tags
+ * May contain one or more 'xlsdrawing' tags

 #### Attributes